cph-cachet/carp-webservices-spring/docs/webservices-data.md

 ### `CoreDataStreamService`

 The `CoreDataStreamService` is a core component of the CARP Web Services data package.
 It is responsible for managing data streams within the application.
-This class is annotated with `@Component`, indicating that it is a Spring Bean and is automatically instantiated by the Spring framework.

 The `CoreDataStreamService` class implements the `DataStreamService` interface, which defines the contract for managing data streams.
 This includes methods for appending data to data streams, closing data streams, retrieving data from data streams, and processing of zip file before appending to data streams.